Earn academic credit for the time you invest gaining hands-on, high impact experience during an internship.

 Interested in completing an academic internship?
 Reach out to a member of the Internship team today or attend an upcoming Academic Internship Information Session.

-Spring 2023 Information Sessions (All sessions are located in Prothro 233, except the spring break session will be virtual): CLICK HERE TO REGISTER
+Fall 2023 Information Sessions (All sessions are located in Prothro 233): CLICK HERE TO REGISTER

 Academic Internship Process